Pool of Dice

 Zero and Even Negative Dice?

 What do you do if you have zero dots in something?
 You don't have anything to roll, so you can't get a result to assign to an outcome.
-But it's even worse than that, because Level 2 Harm and some abilities can give you -1d to some rolls, so you can in theory be required to roll -1 or even -2 dice.
-And for Action Rolls, multiple outcomes can bump that back up, so you roll 1 dice but need two results.
-Huh?
+But the roll can be even worse than that, because Level 2 Harm and some abilities can give you -1d to some rolls, so you can in theory be required to roll negative one or possibly even negative two dice.
+And with Action Rolls, adding additional Outcomes can bump that back up, so you start at with zero dice for one Outcome, add another Outcome, so add one dice, so now you roll one dice but need to assign two result dice.

-The way you roll this is that you start by rolling whatever dice already exist in the dice pool.
+The way you roll things like this is that you start by rolling whatever dice already exist in the dice pool.
 Don't assign them yet.

 If you think that sounds like 'Disadvantage' in other systems, you're right, it is.
 If you're rolling 0 dice for one outcomes, it is exactly that.
 It's just more complicated when you are multiple dice short of what you need.